JoshuaManuel/biblio/README.md

 ## Installation

+1) Go to the **Releases** tab right above the green "clone/download" button
-1) Download the .dmg file from the releases folder
+2) Download the most recent "biblio-X.X.X-mac.zip" file
 2) Open it up and drag it to your Applications folder

-If you get an error about the program being unsigned, allow the app from:
+If you get an **error about an unidentified developer**, control-click the app and hit open
-+ System Preferences > Security & Privacy > General

 Download or clone the repo, then run "npm run electron:serve" in the directory to build and launch the program in developer mode.

 ## Built With

 * [Vue CLI 3](https://cli.vuejs.org/)- Command line tool for scaffolding the initial Vue project

 * [Electron](https://electronjs.org/) - Dependency Management

 * [vue-cli-plugin-electron-builder](https://github.com/nklayman/vue-cli-plugin-electron-builder) - Scaffolding Electron in Biblio

 * [PureCSS](https://purecss.io/) - some CSS formatting

 ## Authors